 Wait.
 How can a single piece of office paper cost $20?!

 Imagine a piece of paper that's printed out and destined to live as a record or archive.
 Throughout its lifecycle, it will require space, folders, staples, stamps, and storage.
 There are also labor costs required to find, organize, and sort each page as it's shuffled around.

 Sure.
 Most of these costs are minimal, but over time they add up.
 Costs really rack up when you start accounting for every page within your records or archiving systems.

 This is where strategies like document automation or digitization can make an incredible difference.
 Once digitized, documents can be marked up, passed around, stored, and search for all with the click of a button—and without using up hard resources

-Bonus Tip: Get disaster recovery system and plan in place for your paper documents?
-The average small-to-medium company would go out-of-business within three years if their data-filled files were destroyed.
+Bonus Tip: Get a disaster recovery system and plan in place for your paper documents?
+The average small-to-medium company would go out of business within three years if their data-filled files were destroyed.

 6. You Print 10,000 Pages A Year!